steadylearner/Rust-Full-Stack/README.md

 1. [How to use a modal in Rust]
 2. [How to use routers in Rust Frontend]
 3. [How to serve static files with Rust]
-4. [How to use a sinlge page app with Rust]
+4. [How to use a single page app with Rust]
 5. [How to modulize your Rust Frontend]
 6. [How to use Rust Yew]
 7. [How to use NPM packages with Rust Frontend]